Literary Masters, Inc.

 would never find me here.
 Instead of a warm embrace, I am cold, alone for all time until time takes me.

 The floor was hard beneath me.
 My fingers dug at steel, begging to draw blood.
-Tears should be a blessing
+Tears should be a

-pilot leading me to nowhere, nowhere that death awaits.
+darkness was the pilot leading me to nowhere, nowhere that death awaits.

 His body lay a short distance away.
 More bodies waited in the hall.
-Their necks were so easy to snap, but
+Their necks were so easy to snap,

-windows, stealing my dreams.
+glossy windows, stealing my dreams.

 I’m afraid.
 This was who I was, but that fear didn’t strike where my heart should be.
 Nobody was